TheMrAI/TheMrAI.github.io/multithreading/memory_orders.md

 Memory orderings specify how the memory is accessed for an atomic operation for the object the operation is affecting and for objects around the atomic operation.
-The effects of this mind bending sentence with the above definitions is what makes multithreading work in C++.
+The effects of this mind bending sentence with the prior [definitions](definitions.md) is what makes multithreading work in C++.
 To understand why, first let's take a look on the memory ordering tags, the building blocks of higher level interactions.

 The memory ordering tags are: